 Keep being positive

-Your child will repeat their behavior as they might not have a good image of you as a parent.
+Your child will repeat their behaviour as they might not have a good image of you as a parent.
 Even so, there are times that you will feel exasperated and hopeless and this is perfectly normal.
-Do turn to your spouse, pediatrician, family member or a trusted friend for advice and emotional support.
+Do turn to your spouse, paediatrician, family member or a trusted friend for advice and emotional support.

 So the next time your child throws a fit out in public, do take comfort, embrace, and remember that it is in these moments that your child learns about the consequences of life.